CS2103JAN2017-W10-B4/addressbook-level4/docs/UserGuide.md

 > * Type should be `ev` or `ts`.
 > * Deletes the event or task at the specified `INDEX`.
-> * The index refers to the index number shown in the most recent event/task listing.
+> * The index refers to the index number shown in the most recent event/task list.
 > * The index **must be a positive integer** 1, 2, 3, ...

 Examples:

 * `list`<br>
-  `delete ev 2`<br>
+  `delete ts 2`<br>
-  Deletes the 2nd event in the event list.
+  Deletes the 2nd task in the task list.
 * `find exam`<br>
   `delete ev 1`<br>
   Deletes the 1st event in the results of the `find` command.